Rigging reduced to its elegant essentials.

 LIGHT & STRONG

 Chafe & UV are Dux's main enemies, but with care, both can be managed or eliminated.
 Preliminary data shows that Dux-as-standing rigging will last a minimum of 8-10 years, possibly longer.
-And that's completely uncovered.
+And that is completely uncovered.
 We cover Dux with heat shrink or Technora in high-chafe areas (like lifelines and outer shrouds).
 Properly installed and maintained, a Dux rig will easily last as long as a wire rig, if not longer.

 EASY TO SPLICE

 If you've ever splice standard Dyneema or other 12-strand braided rope, you can splice Dux.
 In fact, the inherent stiffness of Dux makes it even easier.
 We use a modified locking Brummel splice, with a bury 72x the diameter of the rope to ensure 100% breaking strength at the splice.
 We'll splice it for you, but we think once you 'learn the ropes,' you'll want to do it yourself.
-Plus, it's ease of use is paramount in offshore safety in the event of a repair.
+Plus, its ease of use is paramount in offshore safety in the event of a repair.